 I’m Amanda.
 Or Mandy.
 Or Mimi.
 I’m a writer, a teacher, a traveler, a dancer, and probably some other things, too.
-I live in SoCal, I’m from Chicago, and I like to go to places I’ve never been before.
+I live on the Central Coast of California, I’m from Chicago, and I like to go to places I’ve never been before.
 I’m sort of a nomad: I’ve moved about 15 times in a dozen years, to three different states in two different countries.
 That said, I adore California.

 I’m also a little bit country, a little bit rock and roll.

 And words.
 I’m big on words.

-I am a Jill-of-all-trades: I work as a script analyst and a freelance writer in content writing for businesses and academic institutions and non-profit organizations, but also have published personal essays, fiction, and journalism pieces.
+I am a Jill-of-all-trades: I work as a script analyst and a freelance writer for businesses and academic institutions and non-profit organizations, but also have published personal essays, fiction, and journalism pieces.
 I also teach English as a second language.

 For five years, I was the Assistant Artistic Director of the phenomenal Story Week Festival of Writers, before I moved to California.
 I also did a glorious writer’s residency at the Virginia Center for the Creative Arts.
 I’ve written boatloads of articles about both Chicago and San Francisco nightlife, all for metromix.com, the former Chicago Tribune website featuring nightlight and entertainment.
 You can read more about my other writing on my Writing Samples page.

 My blog posts

 This isn’t a traditional travel blog.
 Here, I’m defining travel as any time you are doing something new, any time you do something that scares you, any time you discover or realize something you didn’t know before – which encompasses a lot.
 So this blog is about traveling outside my comfort zone and doing things that scare me (but like the good kind of scared, not the scary kind of scared) and within that beautiful combination, finding the essence of life — being a witness to what is happening now.
 Which really, is all there ever is.

 I hope you like it.